-If you want to boost your sales or achieve a consistent sales flow of your artworks, you need a strategy that sparks potential collectors attention and drives them to engage with your creations.
+If you want to boost your sales or achieve a consistent sales flow of your artworks, you need a strategy that sparks potential collectors’ attention and drives them to engage with your creations.
 As an independent artist, that means putting on the hat of Head of Marketing and Sales of your art business.

 In order to fulfil this role or start taking steps towards it, you need to get familiar with certain marketing concepts and strategies that will help you draft a blueprint of how to achieve those goals.
 Keep reading to take a deep dive into basic art marketing notions and how to apply them to communicate with your desired audience and drive more sales.

-What is Art Marketing
+What is art marketing

-This concept may arouse some debate in the art world but there is a lot that artists can learn from it.
+This concept may rouse some debate in the art world but there is a lot that artists can learn from it.
 Behind every piece you create there is a desire to share it with the world, and that’s where marketing comes in.

-With that in mind, we could define Art Marketing as the actions an artist takes to interact with an audience, communicating their message through different channels and with different pushes, in order to lead them to a purchase or any other desired action
+With that in mind, we could define Art Marketing as the actions an artist takes to interact with an audience, communicating their message through different channels and with different pushes, in order to lead them to a purchase or any other desired action.

 Ask yourself the following questions to apply this concept to your current sales and promotional strategies:

-What action are you taking?
+What actions are you taking?
 This refers to all types of pushes you make to reach out to the people you have defined as your target audience.
 This can go from a social media post to a full ad strategy.

 What are your measurable results?
 If we are talking about marketing you might think the result is finally selling your piece.
-And yes, that’s the end goal, but each one of the concepts we have just reviewed offers a certain result that makes that final sale of your art possible.
-Every goal is related to an action, the effectiveness of it should be measurable, and that data and its interpretation is what we know as analytics
+And yes, that’s the end goal, but each of the concepts we have just reviewed offers a certain result that makes that final sale of your art possible.
+Every goal is related to an action, the effectiveness of it should be measurable, and that data and its interpretation is what we know as analytics.

-What is an Art Buyer’s Journey
+What is an art buyer’s journey

-By adapting the concept of “buyer’s journey” to the realities and needs of an artist marketing strategy, we can come up with our own definition of an Art Buyer’s Journey that responds to today’s art world landscape
+By adapting the concept of “buyer’s journey” to the realities and needs of an artist marketing strategy, we can come up with our own definition of an Art Buyer’s Journey that responds to today’s art world landscape.

-How to create an Art Buyer’s Journey
+How to create an art buyer’s journey

 Step 1: Awareness